AnnaAGubareva/SQL-Project-Anna-Gubareva/cleaning_data.md

 	ALTER COLUMN ratio TYPE Decimal
 	USING ratio::numeric;

---7)check the range of the Ratio column -> expectations that it should be within 100%
+--7)check the range of the Ratio column -> expectations that it should be within 100%--

 SELECT *
 FROM public."SalesReport"
 WHERE ratio >1;

--- this query returned two results
+-- this query returned two results--
--- column ratio calculated as "total_ordered"/"stockLevel"
+-- column ratio calculated as "total_ordered"/"stockLevel"--
--- two rows from this query should be investigated further --		since "ratio" for themis more than 100%
+-- two rows from this query should be investigated further -- --since "ratio" for themis more than 100%--

---8)create CTE to change representation of ratio column from from digits to percentage
+--8)create CTE to change representation of ratio column from from digits to percentage--

 WITH CTE_RATIOPCT AS(
 SELECT